 Even though they might catch your eye at the checkout counter, the Lowes Credit Card or Home Depot Credit Card might not be your be.
 Not only will these products pigeon-hole you into purchasing all of your products at one store, but when you crunch the numbers, there are a handful of low interest credit cards and rewards credit cards that have more favorable terms and could save you a lot of money.

-0% APR for 21 Months on New Purchases at ANY retailer
+0%* for 18 months on Purchases* at ANY retailer

-Citi Simplicity® Card - No Late Fees Ever: As an alternative to the Lowe’s or Home Depot credit cards, the Citi Simplicity comes with no annual fee and currently offers 0% APR for 21 months on new purchases and balance transfers.
-So this card would give you more than triple the amount of time to pay off a large purchase from a home improvement store.
-The ongoing APR is 13.24% - 23.24%* (variable), which is lower than what you’d pay if you carried a balance on a store credit card, such as the two listed above.
-The other huge benefit when using the Citi Simplicity instead of a Home Depot or Lowe’s credit card is that you can shop at any retailer and still enjoy the 0% introductory offer.
+Citi Simplicity® Card - No Late Fees Ever: As an alternative to the Lowe’s or Home Depot credit cards, the Citi Simplicity® Card - No Late Fees Ever comes with a $0* annual fee and currently offers an intro 0%* for 18 months on Purchases* and 0%* for 18 months on Balance Transfers*.
+So this card would give you more time to pay off a large purchase from a home improvement store.
+The ongoing APR is 15.74% - 25.74%* (Variable), which is lower than what you’d pay if you carried a balance on a store credit card, such as the two listed above.
+The other huge benefit when using the Citi Simplicity® Card - No Late Fees Ever instead of a Home Depot or Lowe’s credit card is that you can shop at any retailer and still enjoy the introductory offer.

 Maximize Rewards on Your Big Spending

-Discover it® Cashback Match™: If you’ve saved up enough money to pay for your home remodel outright, then putting your expenses on a rewards credit card can help you bring in a huge chunk of cash back.
-The Discover it card offers 1% cash back on all purchases and 5% back in certain rotating categories each quarter.
-But right now, Discover is offering to double the cash back that new cardholders earn during their first year.
-This incredible sign-up bonus give you a chance to save a lot of money on your home improvements by earning cash back on all of the purchases you make along the way.
-To top it off, cardholders will also enjoy 0% APR for 12 months, which is twice as long as the Home Depot and Lowe’s credit cards.
+Discover it® Cash Back: If you’ve saved up enough money to pay for your home remodel outright, then putting your expenses on a rewards credit card can help you bring in a huge chunk of cash back.
+The Discover it® Cash Back card offers 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com, or wholesale clubs up to the quarterly maximum each time you activate.
+1% unlimited cash back automatically on all other purchases.
+But right now, Discover will automatically match all the cash back you earn at the end of your first year.* This incredible new cardmember offer will give you a chance to save a lot of money on your home improvements by earning cash back on all of the purchases you make along the way.
+To top it off, cardholders will also enjoy an intro 0% for 14 months on purchases (after, 13.74% - 24.74% Variable APR), which is longer than the Home Depot and Lowe’s credit cards.

 Best of Both Worlds: Low Interest AND Cash Back Rewards

-Capital One® Quicksilver® Cash Rewards Credit Card: This is the perfect credit card for consumers who would like to earn cash back on their home improvement purchases AND enjoy the comfort of having a long period of interest free financing.
-The Capital One Quicksilver comes with an unlimited 1.5% cash back on every purchase, everyday.
-You'll also have 0% APR on purchases and balance transfers for 9 months which means that you won't have to worry about paying the full price of your home remodel all at once.
-There is no annual fee with this card and no foreign transaction fee too.
+Capital One® Quicksilver® Card: This is a good credit card for consumers who would like to earn cash back on their home improvement purchases and enjoy the comfort of having a long period of interest free financing.
+The Capital One® Quicksilver® Card comes with an unlimited 1.5% Cash Back on every purchase, every day.
+You’ll also have 0% intro on purchases for 15 months and 0% intro on balance transfers for 15 months after, (14.74% - 24.74% (Variable) APR), which means that you won’t have to worry about paying the full price of your home remodel all at once.
+There is a $0 annual fee with this card and no foreign transaction fee too.